bgoodearl/cu_sample_mp/ContosoUniversity/ContosoUniversity.Data/readme.md

 Start Visual Studio 2017 without opening a solution, open the Package Manager Console, and after you get the PM prompt, then open the solution.

-Make sure the solution has ContosoUniversity as the default project, and that the Package Manager Console has ContosoUniversity.Data as its "Default project".
+Make sure the solution has ContosoUniversity.DataHelper as the default project, and that the Package Manager Console has ContosoUniversity.Data as its "Default project".

+Be sure to copy appsettings.json from _SettingsSource\ContosoUniversity.DataHelper to ContosoUniversity.DataHelper and correct the connection string as necessary.

+In order to do schema updates by SQL scripts (rather than in code), create the database ContosoUniversity3Dev in your SQL instance.

 Run the following command:
 ```